City Under the Sea: Production

 Shooting took place in the United Kingdom.
 Charles Bennett says he wrote a good script and AIP wanted him to come to Britain to work on the script but would not pay his way.
 The script was rewritten in Britain by Louis M. Heyward.
 Bennett hated the changes and called the resulting film "the worst thing I was ever involved in."
+It was one of a series of co productions between AIP and Anglo Amalgamated around this time.

 According to Susan Hart, Charles Bennett's original script was good but was heavily rewritten.
 She also says there was tension between producers Dan Haller and his British counterpart George Willoughby.

 Louis M. Heyward confirms this tension and admits to rewriting the script to add humour; in particular, he says he added the comic chicken and introduced the character played by David Tomlinson.
 Heyward says that Willoughby quit after these changes.

 Reception

 The film was released in New York on a double bill with Beach Blanket Bingo.
 The reviewer for The New York Times thought it was the better of the two movies, calling it "a briny safari".